 About:

-Aster is a genus in the daisy family (Asteraceae) containing about 180 species of flowers.
-The name aster comes from the ancient Greek word for star, and it describes the aster’s stelliform flower heads which have rings of petals around their bright-yellow centers.
+Aster is a genus in the daisy family (Asteraceae), containing about 180 species of flowers.
+The name aster comes from the ancient Greek word for star, and it describes the aster’s stelliform flower heads with rings of petals around their bright-yellow centers.
 Asters bloom in late summer through early fall, brightening gardens after most of summer’s flowers have faded.
-Asters’ height can reach 8 inches to 8 feet, depending on the cultivar.
+Depending on the cultivar, aster can reach 8 inches to 8 feet.
 Be sure to choose one that’s suitable for your garden.

 Growing Zones: | 3 to 10 |